kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 * Total number of counters is 256.
 * Total number of consumed counters is 2048 (so with the maximum number of devices, there can be 16 per device).

-We will still enforce some per-slice limits:
+We will still enforce some per-field limits:
 * The number of mixins that can be referenced from each device, counter set or device counter consumption is 8.
 * The number of taints per device is 4.